elgeeko1/roon-server-docker/README.md

 Roon Server in a docker container.

 ### Features
+- Downloads and installs latest Roon Server on first container start
 - Audio input from a local music library
 - Audio input from Tidal or Qobuz
 - Audio output to USB DAC devices connected to the Roon Server host